dannielhugo/typescript-clean-architecture/README.md

 This is a simple implementation of an account management using typescript and Uncle Bob's Clean Architeture concepts.

-I used [awilix](https://github.com/jeffijoe/awilix) to make use of Dependency Injection for this project.
+I used [awilix](https://github.com/jeffijoe/awilix) to develop a Dependency Injection in this project.

 > It still under development, so things might (and will) change along the way.